seance/graphql-poc/README.md

 ## Frontend

 Each frontend implementation should be able to query any backend.
-The currently used backend should be changeable from the user inteface.
+The currently used backend should be changeable from the user interface.

 ### Redux (`frontend-redux`)